MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Remove-CMDeploymentTypeDependencyGroup.md

 ## DESCRIPTION

-The **Remove-CMDeploymentTypeDependencyGroup** cmdlet removes a deployment type dependency group (and its dependencies) from a deployment type in the Microsoft System Center Configuration Manager.
+The **Remove-CMDeploymentTypeDependencyGroup** cmdlet removes a deployment type dependency group (and its dependencies) from a deployment type in the Configuration Manager.

 > [!NOTE]
 > Configuration Manager cmdlets must be run from the Configuration Manager site drive.